Updated

 I’m going to try this again because mine did not set.
 It’s runny.
 I’m not new to baking I actually bake for others when they need things.
 The only thing I can think to change would be more cornstarch or less milk but I’ll come back and change the review if it sets.

-I’m sorry you had trouble with this recipe, Kristin!
-I hope it goes better next time!
+We’re sorry you had trouble with this recipe, Kristin!
+We hope it goes better next time!

 This was my second year making this pie.
 Last year I added the chips too soon and while delicious wasn’t as firm.
 This year I made sure to turn up the heat and make sure the half and half mixture was nice and thick before adding the chips and the rest of the ingredients (10 min just like the recipe said).
 It turned out perfect.
 I gave a pie to my mom and she can’t stop eating it 😂.
 This pie is amazingly divine.